callmecavs/bricks.js/README.md

 Simply import Bricks, then instantiate it.

 It's recommended that you assign your Bricks instance to a variable.
-Using your instance you can enable the resize handler, bind callback handlers, and accommodate dynamically added elements.
+Using your instance, you can enable the resize handler, bind callback handlers, and accommodate dynamically added elements.

 Parameters passed to the constructor are detailed below.